 ia470.com.
 CHECK IT OUT!!

-IATSE Local 470 has work dues of 5% of your paycheck.
+IATSE Local 470 has Hiring Hall Referral Fees of 5% of your paycheck.
 Our policy is to have have either the employer or a payroll corporation deduct this money from your paycheck.
-The 5% dues goes to cover administration expenses in negotiating our contratcs and keeping our office functioning.
+The 5% dues goes to cover administration expenses in negotiating our contracts and keeping our office functioning.

 ♦ The number one rule of stagecraft is "SAFETY FIRST!"
 This is not the place to prove your machismo.
 If you have any doubts about completing a task, ask for help!!
 Even if you feel stupid asking for advice or assistance, ask anyway.
 Dumb questions are much easier to deal with than dumb mistakes!
 Remember that you are responsible not only for your own safety, but also the safety of everyone around you.

 ♦ Any injury must be reported immediately to the job steward.
 You may not be covered by Workman's compensation if the injury is not reported within certain time limits.

 ♦ Minor first aid is always available, but don't try to continue working if you are seriously sick or injured.
 This only makes things more dangerous for everyone around you.
 If a fellow worker or a member of the road crew asks you to do something which you feel is unsafe, report it immediately to the job steward.
 Don't be pressured to something you don't feel is right.